google/skia-buildbot/golden/go/expstorage/fs_expstore/FIRESTORE.md

 	Label          int
 	Updated        time.Time
 	CRSAndCLID     string     # "" for master branch, otherwise CRS + "_" + clID
+	LastUsed       time.Time  # can be used to clean up old expectations.

 The `expectationEntry` will have an ID of `[grouping]|[digest]`, allowing updates.